Hyperemesis gravidarum linked to mental health disorder risks

 A study found that women with hyperemesis gravidarum face significantly increased risks of multiple mental health conditions.

-Researchers from King’s College London have identified multiple neuropsychiatric and mental health outcomes more likely in patients with hyperemesis gravidarum (HG), defined as excessive nausea and vomiting in pregnancy.1
+Researchers from King’s College London have identified that multiple neuropsychiatric and mental health outcomes are more likely in patients with hyperemesis gravidarum (HG), defined as excessive nausea and vomiting in pregnancy.1

-This association was identified in a retrospective cohort study of 476,857 pregnant women with an HG diagnosis, evaluating neuropsychiatric and mental health outcomes in this population.
+The association was identified in a retrospective cohort study of 476,857 pregnant women with an HG diagnosis, in which researchers evaluated neuropsychiatric and mental health outcomes in this population.
 Based on the results, 13 conditions had an over 50% increase in risk among women with HG.

-“Whilst we already knew from previous research that women with HG are at an increased risk of anxiety, depression, and PTSD, our study not only confirmed these findings, but also demonstrated an increased risk of severe mental health conditions,” said Hamilton Morrin, MBBS, BSc, doctoral fellow at King’s College London.
+“Whilst we already knew from previous research that women with HG are at an increased risk of anxiety, depression, and PTSD [post-traumatic stress disorder], our study not only confirmed these findings, but also demonstrated an increased risk of severe mental health conditions,” said Hamilton Morrin, MBBS, BSc(Hons), a doctoral fellow at King’s College London.

-Data was obtained from the TriNetX Global Collaborative Network, which compiled electronic health records from 18 countries.
-There were 24 neuropsychiatric and mental health-related outcomes assessed, with follow-up occurring for a year following HG diagnosis.
+Data were obtained from the TriNetX Global Collaborative Network, which compiled electronic health records from 18 countries.
+Twenty-four neuropsychiatric and mental health-related outcomes were assessed, with follow-up occurring for a year following HG diagnosis.

-Postpartum psychosis and posttraumatic stress disorder were included in the conditions, with an increase in risk greater than 50% among HG patients.
-Additionally, a 2-fold increased risk of Wernicke’s encephalopathy, defined as a neurological condition linked to vitamin B1 deficiency, was reported.
+Postpartum psychosis and post-traumatic stress disorder were included in the conditions, with an increase in risk greater than 50% among patients with HG.
+Additionally, a 2-fold increased risk of Wernicke encephalopathy, defined as a neurological condition linked to vitamin B1 deficiency, was reported.

-Other conditions with a more than doubled risk in HG patients included refeeding syndrome, eating disorders, and depression.
+Other conditions with a more than doubled risk in patients with HG included refeeding syndrome, eating disorders, and depression.
 Postpartum depression was especially more likely, with a 2.7-fold increase in risk.

 Investigators also assessed whether classifying HG as mild HG or HG with metabolic disturbance would influence mental health outcomes, defining the latter condition as HG with carbohydrate depletion, dehydration, or electrolyte imbalance.
-Classifications were based on the ICD-11, the latest International Classification of Diseases.
+Classifications were based on the International Classification of Diseases, Eleventh Revision, the latest version.

 The risk of depression was significantly reduced in cases of HG with metabolic disturbance vs those of mild HG.
 According to investigators, this highlights the need for all women with HG to receive support and adequate mental health screening regardless of perceived severity.